Yang Kuo-shu

-Yang Kuo-shu (楊國樞 (Yáng Guóshū); 22 December 1932 – 17 July 2018) was a Chinese psychologist and political activist in Taiwan, considered the founder of indigenized Chinese psychology.
-He served as professor and Chair of the Psychology Department of National Taiwan University.
-He became Vice-President of Academic Sinica in 1996, and was elected as an academician in 1998.
+Yang Kuo-shu (楊國樞 (Yáng Guóshū); 22 December 1932 – 17 July 2018) was a Taiwanese psychologist and political activist.
+He was a professor of psychology at National Taiwan University, where he was also the chair of its psychology department.
+He also the became the vice-president of Academic Sinica in 1996 and was elected as an academician in 1998.
 He was an advocate for political freedom and democracy during the Martial Law era, and was the founding president of the Taipei Society.

 Education and career

 Yang was born on 22 December 1932 into a peasant family in Qingdao, Shandong, Republic of China, and moved to Taiwan with his parents in 1947.
 When he was little, a fortune-teller predicted that he would not become an educated person, and he was determined to prove the prediction wrong.
 After graduating from National Taiwan University (NTU) with a bachelor's degree in psychology, he became a faculty member at NTU in 1959.

 Yang later went to study at the University of Illinois in the United States and earned his Ph.D. in 1969.
 He returned to teach at NTU afterwards and became the first person in Taiwan with a Ph.D. in psychology.
 He served twice as chair of NTU's psychology department, and became a research fellow at the Institute of Ethnology of Academia Sinica in 1972.
 He was appointed Vice President of Academia Sinica in 1996, and was elected an academician in 1998.